danielramirez0/Soda-Machine/README.md

     - Pass in a list of 3 coins, test that the len of the customer’s wallet’s money list went up by 3
     - Pass in an empty list, test that the len of money list remained the same
 3. add_can_to_backpack – 3 tests
-    - Pass in a Cola object, test that the len of the customer’s backpack’s purhcased_cans list went up by 1 Wallet class: 1. fill_wallet
+    - Pass in a Cola object, test that the len of the customer’s backpack’s purhcased_cans list went up by 1

+## Wallet class

+1. fill_wallet
     - Instantiate a Wallet object, test that its money list has a len of 88

 ## Soda Machine class